OlayeniOladipo/CS279r-Tier1-Programming-HW2-Olayeni-Oladipo/todo_app/README.md

 1) Clone or download this repo, saving the files to a directory
 2) Open terminal and CD into the directory of the downloaded files.
-3) Open up terminal and enter:
->  flutter run
-(Select which Chrome device in the terminal if prompted to)
+3) Open up terminal and enter what's below (Select which Chrome device in the terminal if prompted to):
+>  flutter run <br />
 4) Your Chrome browswer will automatically open up a link of form localhost:#####/

-On the link, play around with the following features:
+On the link, play around with the following features: <br />
-    1) Add a to-do list item by pressing the + button in the bottom left corner and typing in a task
+1) Add a to-do list item by pressing the + button in the bottom left corner and typing in a task.
 2) Check off the to-do list item by pressing the todo list item
 3) Press the trash icon to delete thetodo item.

 Worked off the code from the following sources:
 - https://docs.flutter.dev/get-started/test-drive#create-app <br/>